Helene von Forster: Life

-Helene Schmidmer was born in Nuremberg, the eldest of her parents' four recorded children.
+Helene Schmidmer was born in Nuremberg, Kingdom of Bavaria, the eldest of her parents' four recorded children.
 Christian Schmidmer, her father, was a prominent member of the city's business community and the owner of a factory producing wires and cables.
 Her mother, born Nanette Lotz, was the daughter of a top civil servant from the nearby Duchy of Saxe-Coburg and Gotha.
 She attended the "Portsche Institut zur Städtischen Höheren Mädchenschule" (as it was known at that time), a prestigious school in the city's centre, and then, as was not unusual for daughters of the well-to-do at that time, concluded her formal education at a boarding school in Lausanne.
 From an early age she was exceptionally interested in literature.

 On 20 September 1882 Helene Schmidmer married the leading Nuremberg eye doctor, Dr. Sigmund von Forster (1851 - 1939) whom she had met at literary events.
 They made their home in Nuremberg.
 She helped him with his work: her humour and warm heartedness were appreciated by patients.
 The couple's daughter was born in 1894.

 While still a young woman she began to write lyric poems, as well as more light-hearted poetry, volumes of which she published.
 She donated the proceeds to charitable causes.
 She contributed a short comedy to a celebration of the Pegnesischer Blumenorden (a misleadingly named Nuremberg literary society).
 Further stage pieces followed, such as "Das Burgweiblein" ("The Burgess") in 1902, "Im Hause Martin Behaims" in 1907 (which premiered, appropriately, on German Geography Day) and "Historie einer Urne" ("History of an Urn") in 1913, a "Festspiel" written to celebrate the 44th congress of the German Society of Anthropology, Ethnology and Early History.

 Von Forster also deployed her literary talent and reputation in the service of the women's movement in which she engaged during or by 1893.
 That was when she teamed up with Bertha Kipfmüller and set up, formally on 16 November, the Nuremberg section of the Frauenwohl ("Women's Welfare Association"), committed to improving conditions for women in the city and surrounding region.
 Helene von Forster became the association's the first chairwoman.
 Membership soon reached 2,000.
 The association organised evening classes covering matters such as home economics and budgeting, handcrafts and languages.
 They founded and ran the "New Nuremberg Women's Labour School" ("Neue Nürnberger Frauenarbeitsschule") and, from 1898, Bavaria's first post-natal women's hostel alongside the newly built city hospital in the St. Johannis quarter.
 This had what was seen as the important practical benefit of enabling working woman the chance to bring their babies into the world under medical supervision.